apache/activemq-artemis/docs/user-manual/en/examples.md

 No Consumer Buffering
 ---------------------

-By default, Apache ActiveMQ consumers buffer messages from the server in a client side buffer before you actually receive them on the client side.
+By default, Apache ActiveMQ Artemis consumers buffer messages from the server in a client side buffer before you actually receive them on the client side.
-This improves performance since otherwise every time you called receive() or had processed the last message in a `MessageListener onMessage()` method, the Apache ActiveMQ client would have to go the server to request the next message, which would then get sent to the client side, if one was available.
+This improves performance since otherwise every time you called receive() or had processed the last message in a `MessageListener onMessage()` method, the Apache ActiveMQ Artemis client would have to go the server to request the next message, which would then get sent to the client side, if one was available.

 This would involve a network round trip for every message and reduce performance.
-Therefore, by default, Apache ActiveMQ pre-fetches messages into a buffer on each consumer.
+Therefore, by default, Apache ActiveMQ Artemis pre-fetches messages into a buffer on each consumer.

-In some case buffering is not desirable, and Apache ActiveMQ allows it to be switched off.
+In some case buffering is not desirable, and Apache ActiveMQ Artemis allows it to be switched off.
 This example demonstrates that.

 Non-Transaction Failover With Server Data Replication